AdhinShaji7/AdhinShaji7/README.md

 ###

 <h3 align="left">👋 Hi, I'm Adhin Shaji, a frontend developer passionate about crafting seamless and visually striking user experiences.
 Proficient in HTML, CSS, and JavaScript, I specialize in frameworks like React.js, where I've brought to life projects such as "Awesome Website" with innovative features and a keen eye for design.
 In my repertoire is also a responsive portfolio, showcasing my commitment to user-centric development.
-Feel free to connect with me via email at your.adhinshaji7@gmail.comor check out my work on https://in.linkedin.com/in/adhin-shaji.
+Feel free to connect with me via email at your. adhinshaji7@gmail .comor check out my work on https://in.linkedin.com/in/adhin-shaji.
 Let's build something amazing together! 🚀</h3>

 ###